riteofrenaissance/emerald-compass/README.md

-# 🧭 The Emerald Compass
+# 🧭 THE EMERALD COMPASS

 **A Research-Backed Framework for Reshaping AI Interaction**